speakeasy-api/openapi-directory/SDKs/osf.io/2.0/go/README.md

 * `CommentsPut` - Update a comment
 * `CommentsRead` - Retrieve a comment

+### DraftRegistrations

+* `DeleteDraftRegistrationsDraftID` - Delete a draft registration
+* `DraftRegistrationContributorsCreate` - Add a contributor to a Draft Registration
+* `DraftRegistrationContributorsList` - Retreive a list Contributors from a Draft Registration
+* `DraftRegistrationsCreate` - Create a Draft Registration
+* `DraftRegistrationsRead` - Retrieve a list of Draft Registrations
+* `GetDraftRegistrationsDraftID` - Retrieve a Draft Registration
+* `GetDraftRegistrationsDraftIDContributorsUserID` - Retreive a Contributor from a Draft Registration
+* `GetDraftRegistrationsDraftIDInstitutions` - Retrieve Institutions afilliated with a Draft Registration
+* `NodesDraftRegistrationsRead` - Retrieve a Draft Registration
+* `NodesDraftRegistrationsSubjects` - Retrieve Subjects associated with a Draft Registration
+* `PatchDraftRegistrationsDraftID` - Update a Draft Registration

 ### Files

 * `FilesDetail` - Retrieve a file